 - FIL Ltd is the parent company of FIL Life.
-FIL Ltd is regulated by the Bermuda Monetary Authority.
-FIL Ltd is also the parent of the FIL Holdings (UK) Ltd Group (referred to hereafter as "FHL").
-FHL is regulated on a consolidated basis by the Financial Conduct Authority ("FCA"), making it a "FCA consolidation group" under the EU Capital Requirements Regulation ("CRR"). - FIL Life outsources its operational activities to FIL Pensions Management (referred to hereafter as "FPM") under an Insurance Agency & Services Agreement ("IASA").
-FPM is a FCA regulated subsidiary of FHL. - FIL Retirement Services Ltd (referred to hereafter as "FRS") provides pre- and at-retirement guidance and advice for FIL Life's pension scheme members.
-FRS is a FCA regulated subsidiary of FHL. - FIL Investment Services (UK) Ltd (referred to hereafter as "FISL") is the Authorised Corporate Director for Fidelity's UK fund range.
+FIL Ltd is regulated by the Bermuda Monetary Authority ("BMA").
+FIL Ltd is also the parent of the FIL Holdings (UK) Ltd Group ("FHL").
+FHL is regulated on a consolidated basis by the Financial Conduct Authority ("FCA"), making it a "FCA consolidation group" under the EU Capital Requirements Regulation. - FIL Life outsources its operational activities to FIL Pensions Management ("FPM") under an Insurance Agency & Services Agreement ("IASA").
+FPM is a FCA regulated subsidiary of FHL. - FIL Retirement Services Limited ("FRS") provides pre- and at-retirement guidance and advice for FIL Life's pension scheme members.
+FRS is a FCA regulated subsidiary of FHL.

+- FIL Investment Services (UK) Limited (referred to hereafter as "FISL") is the Authorised Corporate Director for Fidelity's UK fund range.
 FIL Life selects a number of these funds for inclusion on its pension platform.
-FISL is a FCA regulated subsidiary of FHL. - FIL Fund Management Ltd (referred to hereafter as "FFML") is the investment manager for Fidelity's Luxembourg fund range.
+FISL is a FCA regulated subsidiary of FHL. - FIL Fund Management Limited ("FFML") is the investment manager for Fidelity's Luxembourg fund range.
 FIL Life selects a number of these funds for inclusion on its pension platform.
-FFML, a limited liability company, is a BMA regulated subsidiary of FIL Ltd.

-- FIL Life uses FIL Investment Management Ltd (referred to hereafter as "FIML") as payroll and paying agent.
-FIML is a non-regulated subsidiary of FHL. - FIL Life uses Financial Administration Services Ltd (referred to hereafter as "FASL") as settlement agent for the buying and selling of third party funds.
+FFML, a limited liability company, is a BMA regulated subsidiary of FIL Ltd. - FIL Life uses FIL Investment Management Limited ("FIML") as payroll and paying agent.
+FIML is a non-regulated subsidiary of FHL. - FIL Life uses Financial Administration Services Limited ("FASL") as settlement agent for the buying and selling of third party funds.
 FASL is a FCA regulated subsidiary of FHL.